-New Transfer Student advisement and registration for students who have earned 22 college credits or more begins November 5, 2013.
+New Transfer Student advisement and registration for students who have earned 22 or more post high school college credits begins November 2, 2015.

-Who is Eligible to Participate in the November Advisement Period?
+Who is Eligible to Participate in the November Advisement and Registration Period?

-How do I advise and register for spring semester classes?
+What do I need to do to advise and register for spring semester?

-Center Staff will also check to see if you need to take a math and/or English Placement test.
-Students needing to take a placement test will need to contact the Testing Office at 715 394-8087 or via their web site at http://www.uwsuper.edu/support/testing/uw-placement.cfm to schedule the appropriate test(s).
+- Review your Admissions Check-list to see if you are required to take a math and/or English Placement test.
+If you need to take a placement test, contact our Testing Office at 715-394-8087 , firstname.lastname@example.org or UW Placement Testing website to schedule the appropriate test(s).

-Note: It is the student's responsibility to be knowledgeable of policies and procedures regarding academic requirements, dates, and deadlines as indicated in the on-line UWS catalog and academic calendar.
+NOTE: It is the student's responsibility to be knowledgeable about policies and procedures regarding academic requirements, dates, and deadlines as indicated in the online UW-Superior catalog and academic calendar.